Plan the perfect Ontario golf weekend

 Location: 4335 Hawthorne Road, Gloucester

-Located where two of the Great Lakes meet, this waterfront city has the best of both worlds — urban amenities coupled with some of the very best outdoor adventures in the surrounding Algoma region.
-And what’s more, it’s home to great golfing opportunities.
+Located where two of the Great Lakes meet, Sault Ste.
+Marie has the best of both worlds — urban amenities coupled with some of the best outdoor adventures in the Algoma region.
+And what’s more, it’s home to great golf.

 Crimson Ridge

 Waterfalls, creeks, numerous elevation changes, mature hardwoods and incredible views add to the ambiance of this par 72, 6,810-yard course.
-As does the onsite restaurant, Embers, that offers both pub fare and fine dining.
+The on-site restaurant Embers offers both pub fare and fine dining.

 Location: 418 Fourth Line West, Sault Ste.
 Marie